oscillators.lib

 : the frequency in Hz

-(no aliasing suppression, which is not audible at LF).
+(no aliasing suppression, since it is inaudible at LF).

 (os.)lf_imptrain